-March 5: Requests for GWIP project nominations are distributed jointly by the GWSC and GWIP.
+March 1: Requests for GWIP project nominations are distributed jointly by the GWSC and GWIP.
 June 1: Nomination packages are returned to GWIP by the project sponsors.
-September 1: GWIP prepares project summaries and the draft-ranking matrix (excluding the GWSC discretionary points).
+September 1: GWIP prepares project summaries and a draft-ranking matrix (excluding the GWSC Discretionary Points).
 If necessary, GWIP will seek additional input from sponsors.
 The GWSC voting and ex-officio members are sent the project nomination documents and the draft-ranking matrix.
 October 1: The GWSC voting and ex-officio members review the proposals; create their individual project ranking based on their experience and the contingency they represent, and submit project comments to the GWSC Chair.
 November 1: An informational public meeting is held to discuss the projects.
-Atleast one week prior to the public meeting, project sponsors will be sent the project summaries and draft-ranking matrix.
+At least one week prior to the public meeting, project sponsors will be sent the project summaries and a preliminary ranking matrix.
 During the meeting GWIP provides a summary of each project, project sponsors are invited to provide commentary and answer questions from the GWSC.
-November 15: The GWSC voting members reconvene at a separate ranking meeting to assign discretionary points based on their professional judgement, directives from their perspective agencies, information from the ex-officio members and the public, and other pertinent information.
+November 15: The GWSC voting members reconvene at a separate ranking meeting to assign discretionary points based on their professional judgement, directives from their perspective agencies, and other pertinent information (See ranking criteria 8, below).

-November 22: The project ranking is publicized.
+November 22: The final project ranking is publicized.

-The GWSC prioritizes the projects based on the information supplied by the applicant (Required Information for GWIP Nominations, below) and the Ranking Criteria (below).
+The GWSC prioritizes the projects based on the information supplied by the project sponsor (Required Information for GWIP Nominations, below), the Ranking Criteria (below).
 Prior to the GWSC informational public meeting, the GWIP manager will evaluate the available GWIP resources and estimate how many projects GWIP might reasonably investigate during the next cycle.
-The GWSC will approve the appropriate number of projects for the upcoming GWIP workload.
-If GWIP does not complete all of the approved projects prior to the next round of ranking, the approved but not initiated projects will move to the top of the next-cycle ranking list and the future approved work load decreased to accommodate these carry overs.
+The GWSC will approve an appropriate number of projects based on GWIP resources.
 In the event GWIP completes the approved investigations prior to the next scheduled round of ranking, the Committee can re-evaluate the existing list of lower-ranked projects and move one or more into the approved category.